 I realise everything has already been said about Woman Woman so I’ll keep it very brief: It’s a really good superhero movie.
 Gal Gadot and Chris Pine are great (all the cast are), and I thought the decision to shift the backdrop to WWI worked really well.

 Well done DCEU, I always knew you had it in you.

 The Mummy was… a different experience.

-The Tom Cruise-starrer kicks off Universal’s Dark Universe thing but hasn’t done too well.
-Ultimately I think there just wasn’t any appetite for another Mummy.
-It needed to be exceptionally good and have amazing word of mouth to entice people.
+The Tom Cruise-starrer kicks off Universal’s Dark Universe, but it seems there just wasn’t any appetite for another Mummy.
+It needed amazing word of mouth to entice people.

 To my surprise it was a 15 certificate, although as the movie progressed I couldn’t figure out why it wasn’t a 12A.
-It starts off a bit creepy and intriguing, with Russell Crowe in the modern day finding some crypt, then a load of exposition involving Ancient Egypt and a curse, before we’re back to the present where tomb raider Tom Cruise triggers said curse.
+It starts off a bit dark and intriguing, with Russell Crowe in the modern day finding some crypt, then a load of exposition involving Ancient Egypt and a curse, before we’re back to the present where tomb raider Tom Cruise triggers said curse.

 fiftysixty-somethings (and one seventy-year-old) totally crushed me at running 5k (3.1 miles) last week, so I’ll just keep my mouth shut on that score.

 Chris Martin’s girlfriend is also in the movie as a… I can’t really remember.
 Archaeologist who has an affair with Cruise.
 Blonde hair?